ronang101/Cat-GAN/README.md

 # How the GAN Model Works

-The Generative Adversarial Network (GAN) developed in this project is a sophisticated system designed to generate 64x64 pixel cat images that are remarkably similar to real cat photos.
-The model architecture and training methodology incorporate cutting-edge techniques in deep learning to achieve this goal.
+The Generative Adversarial Network (GAN) developed in this project is a system designed to generate 64x64 pixel cat images that are similar to real cat photos, the model architecture and training methodology incorporate techniques in deep learning to achieve this goal.

 ## Components of the GAN